 Alabama Power is currently purchasing the output from 404 megawatts of wind generation facilities.

 Georgia Power began purchasing the energy output from 250 megawatts of wind generation facilities in the first half of 2016.

 Gulf Power began purchasing the energy output from 178 megawatts of wind generation facilities in January 2016.

 Alabama Power, Georgia Power and Gulf Power receive all the renewable energy credits from these projects, which they may use to serve customers with wind energy or sell to third parties for the benefit of customers.

 Southern Company has also conducted studies of offshore wind in an effort to evaluate the potential for wind generation in the Southeast

-In 2012, wholesale subsidiary Southern Power began commercial operation of the Nacogdoches Generating Facility in Sacul, Texas.
-The 100-megawatt plant — the largest wood-fired biomass plant in the U.S. - serves the city of Austin.
+Subsidiary Southern Power began commercial operation of the Nacogdoches Generating Facility in Sacul, Texas, in 2012.
+The 115-megawatt plant - one of the largest wood-fired biomass plants in the U.S. - serves the city of Austin.

 Green Energy/Landfill Gas